 The LGPS is not a defined contribution pension scheme, it is a defined benefit scheme.
 It is not directly affected by these changes.
-However, if you stop paying into the LGPS and you have three or more months' membership, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your LGPS pension to a defined contribution scheme providing flexible benefits.
+However, if you stop paying into the LGPS and you have three or more months' membership, you may have the right to transfer your LGPS pension to a defined contribution scheme providing flexible benefits.
 You can only transfer your pension if you elect to transfer at least one year before your Normal Pension Age.
+You will not have the right to transfer if you are retiring with immediate effect due to redundancy, business efficiency or ill health.